faster-cpython/benchmarking-public/results/bm-20230504-3.12.0a7+-f3fd844/bm-20230504-pythonperf1-amd64-ericsnowcurrently-per_interpreter_gil_-3.12.0a7+-f3fd844-vs-base.md

 | Geometric mean          | (ref)                                                                       | 1.01x slower                                                                           |

 Benchmark hidden because not significant (18): unpickle_list, asyncio_tcp, json_loads, async_tree_memoization, async_tree_cpu_io_mixed, docutils, pathlib, regex_effbot, telco, deepcopy, pickle_dict, coroutines, pprint_pformat, tornado_http, sqlite_synth, xml_etree_process, bench_thread_pool, nbody

+# HPT report

+- Reliability score: 99.39% likely to be slow
+- 90% likely to have a slowdown of 1.00x
+- 95% likely to have a slowdown of 1.00x
+- 99% likely to have a slowdown of 1.00x